 If your insurance carrier is going to significantly increase your rate for adding children to your policy, you may be able to find a better rate elsewhere.
 There are companies that specialize in non-standard auto insurance.
 However, just comparing options among providers is essential.
 Male drivers also cost more to insure.

 Check to see what options are available to set your child as an alternate driver versus a full-time driver for the vehicle.

 Non-standard insurance may be the best option, especially if your child already has several traffic violations on his or her driving record.
 The best bet is ensure you child drives as safely as possible.
 Talk to your child about driving responsibly.
 Encourage them to avoid common driving distractions such as talking on the phone.

 Some insurance policies may have a way to distinguish between a child who will periodically drive versus a child who will be exclusively operating one of your vehicles.
 This is one way to potentially save on insurance when adding children to your policy.

-Use your zip code and the free online rates tool to compare auto insurance quotes instantly!
+Enter your zip code below and compare FREE online auto insurance quotes instantly!